Raquelie/information_retrieval/README.md

 - One json file for each mode (new, top, rising, hot) if they didn't exist before execution
 - Screen output for each file.
 Order is new, top, rising, hot

+# TGINE_twitter_v1

+This program extracts posts from 4 Twitter users and performs classification and basic sentiment analysis.
+For classification, an SVM model with different parameters is used, and only the best parameters for the training set are used to test on new data.

+## Execution

+No parameters

+## Output

+The output is:

+- One json file for each user
+- Screen output for each dataset (2 users each dataset): parameters, accuracy and confusion matrix (train and test)
+- Screen output for each user: ratio of positive and negative words